Scheduled 2018 dates:

 - Troubleshooting tips

-- Look at examples of Gocco / Thermofax work
+- Look at examples of thermofax screen printed work

 It’s a small group so you’ll have individual attention, and all the materials are included in the price.
 No printing experience is necessary.